philc/vimium/CONTRIBUTING.md

 ### Firefox

- 1. Firefox and OS Version: `about:`
+ 1. Firefox and OS Version: `about:support`
  1. Vimium Version: `about:addons`, then click on `More` below Vimium

 ## Installing From Source